PavanRangani/docs/docs/prd/tasks/multi-step-template.md

 - User can add link of the Nuclino for the detail description of this Template here.
 - This notes will be cloned to the Tasks created from this template

-### RACI Roles
+### RAI Roles
 Here family roles can be specified
 - Responsible : Mandatory.
 Multiple roles can be specified
 - Accountable : Mandatory .
 Only single role is allowed
-- Consulted / Informed : Not mandatory.
+- Informed : Not mandatory.
 Multiple roles can be specified

 ### Configure Due days for subtasks
 - Default it is OFF.